 If you have no intention of ever livestreaming with this camera, then you don’t need to worry about this.

 If you’re going to put your camera in the back of the room you’ll have to zoom in quite a bit to get a good framing of your subject.
 What’s important when looking at a camera is optical zoom factor.
 Digital zoom factor is a useless number.
 Digital zoom is always a shoddy way to zoom by just blowing up the pixels in the image, rather than optical zoom that actually moves the lens elements like a telescope to get a better view of your subject.
 Most cameras today offer at least a 10x optical zoom.
 You’ll want at least 10x to have a good cushion available, more if you are in the back of a large room.

 There are loads of great cameras out there that will meet your needs.
-But if you just want a recommendation for a camera that will work great and has all the features you need, let me encourage you to buy the Canon Vixia HF R700.
-The R700 was $249 on Amazon at the time of writing.
+But if you just want a recommendation for a camera that will work great and has all the features you need, let me encourage you to buy the Canon Vixia HF R800.
+The R800 was $299 on Amazon at the time of writing.
+If you’re more a Sony person, you might want to try the Sony HDRCX675/B, which was $498 at the time of writing.